-Appendix B contains a frequency distribution of ratios for the state and each county.
+Appendix A contains a frequency distribution of ratios for the state and each county.
 These frequency distribution charts show the relative number of properties that have ratios within specified intervals.
-The first chart in Appendix B shows the frequency distribution of ratios on a statewide basis.
+The first chart in Appendix A shows the frequency distribution of ratios on a statewide basis.
 A chart for each county follows.

 The vertical axis on each chart is divided into ratio intervals.
 Each interval is .05 wide.
 For example, the bar centered on 0.90 represents properties with ratios between 0.875 and 0.925.
 The horizontal axis on each chart shows the percentage of properties that fall within the interval.
-So, the bar labeled 0.90 on the chart for the state distribution indicates that 14.05 percent of the properties have ratios between 0.875 and 0.925.
+So, the bar labeled 0.90 on the chart for the state distribution indicates that 15.49 percent of the properties have ratios between 0.875 and 0.925.

 Each chart includes the number of observations in the analysis for each county.
 The counties with a large number of observations generally have symmetric distributions centered on the median ratio for the county.
 However, the distributions for the smaller counties are based on far fewer observations.
-For example, see the distributions for Columbia, Garfield, and Wahkiakum Counties.
-This study is primarily based on property sales, and there are few property sales in these counties.
-Their distributions are not as well-structured as those for the larger counties.
+Their distributions are typically not as well-structured as those for the larger counties.